-The Committee comprises 3 Non-Executive Directors as its Members, all 3 are Independent Directors.
+The Committee comprises 3 Directors as its Members, all of which are Non-Executive Directors and amongst them 2 Independent Directors

-Mr. Manohar Wagh, Independent Director, is the Chairman of the SRC.
+Mr. Bhushanlal Behl, Independent Director, is the Chairman of the Audit Committee.

 In terms of the applicable provisions of the Act and Regulation 20(4) read with Part D of Schedule II of the SEBI Listing Regulations, the scope, functions and terms of reference of the SRC inter alia cover the following matters: